-ELECTION OF DIRECTORS (Sole Proposal)
+ELECTION OF DIRECTORS (Proposal 1)

-The only matter to be considered at the Annual Meeting will be the election of two directors.
-Following the recommendation of the NCG Committee, the Board of Directors has nominated Clunet R. Lewis and Arthur A. Weiss to serve as directors.
+The first matter to be considered at the Annual Meeting will be the election of two directors.
+Following the recommendation of the NCG Committee, the Board of Directors has nominated Ronald L. Piasecki and Gary A. Shiffman to serve as directors.
 Each director shall be elected by a plurality of the votes cast at the Annual Meeting.
 Therefore, if a quorum is present, abstentions will have no effect on the election of directors.
 Proxies will be tabulated by the Company's transfer agent.
 The Inspector of Elections appointed at the Annual Meeting will then combine the proxy votes with the votes cast at the Annual Meeting.
-Each director elected at the Annual Meeting will serve for a term commencing on the date of the Annual Meeting and continuing until the Annual Meeting of Shareholders to be held in 2010 or until his successor is duly elected and qualified.
+Each director elected at the Annual Meeting will serve for a term commencing on the date of the Annual Meeting and continuing until the Annual Meeting of Shareholders to be held in 2011or until his successor is duly elected and qualified.
 In the absence of directions to the contrary, proxies will be voted in favor of the election of the two nominees listed below.